 - Your SigNoz instance URL (e.g.,

-https://your-instance.signoz.cloud) - Your API key — go to Settings → API Keys in SigNoz to create one (requires Admin role)
+https://your-instance.signoz.cloud) - Your API key — go to Settings → Service Accounts in SigNoz, create a service account, and generate an API key (requires Admin role).
+See Service Accounts for details.

 Only Admin users can create API keys.
 If you don't see the option, contact your workspace administrator.